Svalentinow/Projects/README.md

 # Guidelines and rubric
  You will also find the rubric and guideline that was used to grade each part(**Midterm Project-Mat455.pdf** and **Final Project.pdf**).
 # My review of this class
 I loved this class alot and its a shame that I couldn't fully understand everything that Professor Massa taught.
+She was working as a data scientist when she lectured and had alot of industry knowledge.
+This showed in her lectures and assignments she would give us.
+As someone looking to climb the AI ladder, she provided insights and skills needed to achieve that goal.
+Alot of what I learned from this class is still used today and refined through later works.